de0xxD/Somber/README.md

 ## ⚙️ Features

 - Classic Quake-like movement
+- Dynamic gameplay (You can oneshot mini-boss with high speed of your body)
-- AI: patrol, detection, reaction
+- AI: patrol, detection, reaction and player chasing on roofs
 - Arena combat + story elements
 - Dynamic music system